alice-ruv/board-games/README.md

-Board Games Server - Battleship & Connect 4
+Board Games App - Battleship & Connect 4
 ===========================================

 Board games implementation in **Java** for Battleship and Connect 4, designated for two players with game results tracking.